Traffic Modeling - Phantom Traffic Jams and Traveling Jamitons

 Conclusions for traffic modeling

 For simple traffic laws, the shape of jamitons can be described exactly, allowing a precise prediction of the maximum traffic density that is achieved in the presence of instabilities.
 This result is fundamentally based on the exact shape of the traveling traffic waves, and traditional analysis of continuum traffic models has not been able to make such predictions.
 Furthermore, having a description of the nonlinear traffic waves allows a study of the traffic outcome in dependence on the model parameters, such as anticipation and aggressiveness of the drivers.
-While one jamiton does not delay the travel time of individual cars significantly (cars travel through a jamiton very quickly), the sharp jump in car density is a potential hot spot for accidents.
+While one jamiton does not delay the travel time of individual vehicles significantly (vehicles travel through a jamiton rather quickly), the sharp jump in vehicle density is a potential hot spot for accidents.
 In addition, the results indicate that jamitons rarely stay alone.
-In practice, whole trains of jamitons can be expected in long stretches of heavy traffic.
-Thus, a detailed understanding of the structure of and the interaction between jamitons can be a fundamental step in understanding the mechanics of traffic flow.
+In practice, whole trains of jamitons can be expected in long stretches of heavy traffic, resulting in significantly increased fuel consumption, driver aggrevation, wear and tear on materials, and risk for accidents.
+Consequently, a detailed understanding of the structure of and the interaction between jamitons can be a fundamental step in understanding the mechanics of traffic flow, and thus working towards ameliorating the above effects.

 Results for a Circular Road